aristeap/emu_thesis_deployment_version/README.md

 ## Features - User Guide
-The users that want to use the application would have to sign up and login:
+The users that want to use the application would have to sign up, login or use the 'continue as guest' option:

 ![A GIF demonstrating the user sign up and login process](assets/signUp_as_aSimpleUser.gif)